 If you filed a Chapter 7 bankruptcy less than eight years ago, you may be able to get rid of the same kind of personal debt in a Chapter 13 bankruptcy now.

 Filing Chapter 13 bankruptcy may let you completely discharge unsecured debt, although there are other benefits to entering into a Chapter 13 repayment plan.
 While some types of debt must be paid to save a car or house, others can be completely wiped out.

 Filing a Chapter 7 Bankruptcy After a Chapter 13 Bankruptcy

 You may be able to bring a Chapter 7 bankruptcy if a Chapter 13 bankruptcy does not sufficiently reduce your debt and help your economic situation.
 Your eligibility for Chapter 7 bankruptcy will depend on a variety of factors, including the amount of secured debt you were able to discharge in your Chapter 13 bankruptcy.

-Contact Our Experienced South Jersey Debt Relief Lawyers
+Contact Our Experienced, Caring South Jersey Debt Relief Lawyers